SpocWiki/_public/schema.org/predicate/Relations/has/has_pattern.md

 - [ #has/_pattern :: DefinedTerm, Text ] or
 - [ has_pattern :: DefinedTerm, Text ]

 A pattern that something has, for example 'polka dot', 'striped', 'Canadian flag'.

 Values are typically expressed as text, although links to controlled value schemes are also supported.

 Relation describes that:
 [ #has_/domain  :: CreativeWork, Product ]
-( #has_/name :: is_pattern )
+( #has_/name :: has_pattern )
 ( #has_/range :: DefinedTerm, Text )